cdransf/cd-11ty/src/posts/2024/i-like-safari-but-nobody-should-be-required-to-use-it.md

 description: "I've tried all the browsers and I always return to Safari.
 I've been a longtime resident of Apple's walled garden/prison, my grandmother bought stock during Apple's IPO and my whole family uses, well, all of it.
 I'm technical support and firmly tethered by familial and financial bonds here."
 tags: ['tech', 'Apple', 'development']
 ---
 I've tried all the browsers (not Arc, but that's a big stack of nonsense dressing up Chromium) and I always return to Safari.
 I've been a longtime resident of Apple's walled garden/prison, my grandmother bought stock during Apple's IPO and my whole family uses, well, all of it.
-I'm technical support and firmly tethered by familial and financial bonds here.
+I'm technical support and firmly tethered by familial and financial bonds here.<!-- excerpt -->

 Chrome is — still — a memory hog and getting inexorably worse as Google bolts on AI, hampers ad blocking and tacks on gimmicky shopping features.
 Firefox feels unsteady as Mozilla shuffles about, aimlessly looking for a plan — any plan.
 Additionally, as anyone will readily tell you, on iOS, they're both just cosmetic wrappers around WebKit/Safari and that is untenable.